zak-45/WLEDAudioSync-Chataigne-Module/README.md

 ```
 This will install Chataigne / python module / chataigne module / Friture

-Nota : If Chataigne already installed, you can abort its installation.
-       Python need to be installed with pip if you want BPM (run pip as admin).
-       Provide portable Python 3.9 x64 with all installed (optional but recommanded).
+Nota :  Provide portable Python 3.9 x64 with all installed (optional but recommanded).
+        If Chataigne already installed, you can abort its installation.

 ```